RafaelSolVargas/RafaelSolVargas/README.md

  ![Snake animation](https://github.com/rafaelsolvargas/rafaelsolvargas/blob/output/github-contribution-grid-snake.svg)

   ## My Projects
-  - [The Binding Of Isaac](https://github.com/RafaelSolVargas/TheBindingOfIsaac) - Game developed in pygame for the university, following some design patterns
+  - [Vulkan](https://github.com/RafaelSolVargas/Vulkan) - Discord BOT to play songs from Youtube, Spotify and Deezer in multiple discord servers.
-  - [Vulkan](https://github.com/RafaelSolVargas/Vulkan) - Discord BOT in written Python that can play musics from Spotify and Youtube
+  - [The Binding Of Isaac](https://github.com/RafaelSolVargas/TheBindingOfIsaac) - Game developed in pygame for the university, following some design patterns ;
-  - [My Tasks](https://github.com/RafaelSolVargas/MyTasks) - Application in React and NodeJs that allows Users to create and manage their tasks
+  - [My Tasks](https://github.com/RafaelSolVargas/MyTasks) - Application in React and NodeJs that allows Users to create and manage their tasks;
   - [Dreams API](https://github.com/RafaelSolVargas/Dreams) - API REST that manages the users and their information for an app that manage and stores their dreams.